al3xtjames/AppleSystemInfo/README.md

 # AppleSystemInfo

 ### Source
-An incomplete reverse-engineered implementation of AppleSystemInfo.framework is available in the `src` directory, along with an incomplete header in the `include/AppleSystemInfo` directory.
+An incomplete, poorly reverse-engineered implementation of AppleSystemInfo.framework is available in the `src` directory, along with an incomplete header in the `include/AppleSystemInfo` directory.
 The reverse-engineered implementation can be tested against the system implementation by running `make test_impl`: